 What is it he was going to do that was so doggone flexible?

-And did he in fact do it?
+And did he, in fact, do it?

 Is that why we have the Russian interference in our election?

-Because he he just looked the other way.
+Because he just looked the other way.

-We know that the biggest thing that the Obama administration did was when Obama said uh these guys need to cut it out.
+We know that the biggest thing that the Obama administration did was when Obama said these guys need to cut it out.

-Now that was a real real threat.
+Now, that was a real, real threat.

 I mean, the only thing that would make that tougher would be that if he'd sent a letter, a strongly worded letter, that would have scared him, I'm sure.